gitrdm/madios/REFORM_PLAN.md

 - Add tests for all public methods in new/utility code
 - (Optional) Add performance regression tests

+### Phase 1 Status (2025-06-25)
+- All regression and output comparison tests pass with the new PCFG probability output format.
+- Baseline is set and documented; all future work will use this as the reference for regression.
+- Documentation, scripts, and test suite are aligned with the new output format.

+---

+## Logging/Tracing Infrastructure (Pre-Phase 2)

+### Rationale
+Adding a minimal logging/tracing system before major refactoring provides runtime visibility, helps catch regressions or wiring errors during file moves, and makes debugging easier.
+It also ensures that logging is consistently integrated and only needs to be updated once as the codebase structure changes.

+### Steps
+1. **Design and Implement Logging Utility**
+   - Create a simple, extensible logger (header + implementation) for use throughout the codebase.
+2. **Integrate Logging**
+   - Add logging to key modules, entry points, and error paths.
+3. **Document Logging Usage**
+   - Add usage instructions to README and code comments.
+4. **Leverage Logging During Refactor**
+   - Use logs to verify correct behavior after each major move or change.
+5. **Capture Known Good Baseline Logs**
+   - Run CLI and test workflows with logging enabled; save logs as baseline artifacts (e.g., logs/baseline_run.log).
+   - Document the process for comparing future logs to this baseline to catch regressions or unexpected changes.

 ---

 ## Phase 2: Filesystem Restructuring (UPDATED)